New Lynn railway station: Rail trench

 In the late 2000s, local and regional government, as part of the revitalising of the regional rail commuter network, decided to build a new "feature station" at New Lynn, which included sinking the tracks and station into a trench.
 Road was grade-separated from rail to enable vehicle traffic to pass over the line.
 Before the trenching works, the level crossings in the town centre were often blocked by passing trains, leading to substantial road congestion, which would have only increased with more train services.

 The new rail trench and associated sunken station were to be constructed with up to 16m deep diaphragm walls using specially imported cranes and specialists.
 This was required due to the unstable, water-logged soils and the need to avoid settlement damage to close by buildings.
 The procedure to construct the 1 km of trench (with finished depth of up to 8m) involved multiple temporary shifts of the railway line and of various associated roads, and was called the most difficult part of the DART railway development programme in Auckland.
 Wet ground conditions had also forced a redesign of the trench methods, and delayed the project start by six months.

 Services

+Western Line suburban train services, between Swanson and Britomart, are provided by Auckland One Rail on behalf of Auckland Transport.

-Bus routes 14T, 14W, 18, 22N, 24B, 24R, 68, 191, 138, 152, 154, 161, 162, 170, 171, 172, 186, 195 and 670 travel to the bus-train interchange at New Lynn, directly adjacent to the station.
+Bus routes 14, 18, 22N, 24B, 24R, 67A, 67B, 68, 191, 149, 151, 152, 154, 161, 162, 170, 171, 171X, 172, 172X, 186, 195, 223, 243, 249, and 670 travel to the bus-train interchange at New Lynn, directly adjacent to the station.